AgoraIO-Usecase/AgoraChat-UIKit-rn/docs/v3/cn/uikit.md

 }

 type Props = NativeStackScreenProps<RootScreenParamsList>;
-export function ConversationDetailScreen(props: Props) {
+export function MyConversationDetailScreen(props: Props) {
   const { route } = props;
   const convId = ((route.params as any)?.params as any)?.convId;
   const convType = ((route.params as any)?.params as any)?.convType;